ellenhvn/hhz-artificial-intelligence-vl-s23/Exercise Material/Titanic/Local Deployment/README.md

 # Set-up
 `cd Local Deployment`

+In a new virtual environment run:
 `pip install -r ./requirements.txt`

 # 1 Run the model training
-- Run in your activated conda environment
+- Run in your activated environment with requirements installed
 ```
-python3 train.py
+python train.py
 ```
+(depending on your Python path you might need to use python3 train.py)

-- A model is created using the training data in model/model.pkl
+- A model is created using the training data in model/model.pkl.
+This creates the model file we will serve in our container.
-- A corresponding file with the columns that were used for the model is also saved in model/model_columns.pkl
+- A corresponding file with the columns that were used for the model is also saved in model/model_columns.pkl.

 # 2 Start the Flask backend
 ```